cavecomputing/st-solarized/README.md

 # st-solarized
-A solarized color scheme for SillyTavern
+A solarized color scheme for SillyTavern.

+If it burns your eyes, I am not sorry.

+## Pics